wagdav/kevlar/README.md

 ## Example

 The `example` subdirectory contains a small project.
-Its build rules can be found in the [configuration file](example/.kevlar.dhall).
+Its build rules can be found in the [configuration file](example/.kevlar/config.hs).
 You can try
 running:

-    cd example
-    kevlar test
+    stack exec -- kevlar-example

 Kevlar is self-hosting, that is it can build itself.
-Take a look at [its own configuration file](.kevlar.dhall)
+Take a look at [its own configuration file](.kevlar/config.hs)

-## Design

-There's a [design document](design.md) explaining the basic concepts of Kevlar.

 ## Release